sdz007/dropwizard-modules-template/README.md

 # dropwizard-modules-template
-Sample dropwizard module ready to use project template with Jooq/Spring transactions support and remote config
+Sample dropwizard module ready to use project template, with built in support for

+Database - JOOQ with Spring transaction support with custom code generation DI - Guice dependency injection
+EventBus - Event bus support with Guice
+App config  - Remote app configuration with Netflix Archaius